-For those first eligible in 2020, the gross tier I is equal to:
+For those first eligible in 2024, the gross tier I is equal to:

-- 90 percent of the first \$960 of average indexed monthly earnings, plus - ◆ 32 percent of the amount of these earnings over \$960 up to \$5,785, plus - 15 percent of these earnings in excess of \$5,785.
+- 90 percent of the first \$1,174 of average indexed monthly earnings, plus - 32 percent of the amount of these earnings over \$1,174 up to \$7,078, plus - 15 percent of these earnings in excess of \$7,078.

-For employees with less than 10 years of railroad service, tier I benefits are calculated only if the employee has at least 5 years of service after 1995 and an insured status under Social Security Act rules (usually 40 quarters of coverage), counting both railroad retirement and social security covered earnings.
+For employees with less than 10 years of railroad service, their tier I is calculated only if the employee has at least 5 years of service after 1995 and an insured status under Social Security Act rules (usually 40 quarters of coverage), counting both railroad retirement and social security covered earnings.